 What are Dental Implants?

 Dental implants are designed to provide a foundation for replacement teeth that look, feel, and function like natural teeth.
-The implants themselves are titanium posts that are surgically placed into the jawbone where teeth are missing.
+The implants themselves are titanium or titanium/zirconia posts that are surgically placed into the jawbone where teeth are missing.
 These metal anchors act as tooth root substitutes.

 What Types of Prosthesis are Available?